rackerlabs/repose/repose-aggregator/src/docs/asciidoc/filters/keystone-v2.rst

       </cache>
   </keystone-v2>

-1. The unique ID of a feed defined in the <<../services/atom-feed-consumption.adoc#, Atom Feed Consumption service>> configuration.
+1. The unique ID of a feed defined in the :doc:`../services/atom-feed-consumption` configuration.

 ====================
 Tenant ID Validation